j4gwire/j4gwire.github.io/index.md

 layout: default
 ---

 Hey there!
-I'm **Jason**, a *self-taught developer* who's passionate about ~~breaking things~~ building secure applications.
+I'm **Jason**, A *developer* who's passionate about ~~breaking things~~ building secure applications.
 You can check out my [latest projects on GitHub](https://github.com/j4gwire) or browse around this page to learn more about what I do.

 I've been on this coding journey for a while now, and it's been quite the ride.
 Started with simple HTML pages and now I'm diving deep into cybersecurity and building tools that actually matter.